+Ahmed is the Head of our Military claims team and a Partner at Bolt Burdon Kemp.
 Since joining Bolt Burdon Kemp in 2011, he has developed a strong practice in claims for armed forces personnel.
-The Legal 500 (2017) describes Ahmed as:
+The Legal 500 (2019) describes Ahmed as:

 In addition to acting for service personnel and employees of the Ministry of Defence, Ahmed represents consultants in the close protection, maritime security and other off-shore industries who have suffered accidents at work as a result of faulty equipment or poor training.
 He works closely with a number of specialist medical, aviation, maritime and employment experts in these fields.
 He knows that this expertise is essential in assessing the financial and personal losses that can result from injuries to these highly trained personnel.